 The concept of "commercial hedger" is meant to apply to a business entering into a transaction for the purpose of managing risks inherent in its business.
-This could include, for example, a commodity producer managing risks associated with fluctuations in the price of the commodity it produces or a company entering into an interest rate swap to hedge its interest rate risks associated with a loan obligation.
-It is not intended to include a circumstance where the commercial enterprise enters into a transaction for speculative purposes; there has to be a significant link between the transaction and the business risks being hedged.
+For example, this could include, a commodity producer managing risks associated with fluctuations in the price of the commodity it produces or a company entering into an interest rate swap to hedge its interest rate risks associated with a loan obligation.
+It could also include derivatives that are intended to eliminate or reduce currency risk associated with international commercial transactions (for example, when a company's functional currency or currency of index prices referenced in its transactions and the currency of settlement are not the same currency).
+It is not, however, intended to include a circumstance where the commercial enterprise enters into a transaction for speculative purposes; there has to be a significant link between the transaction and the business risks that are being hedged.